openzipkin/zipkin/zipkin-storage/mysql-v1/README.md

 # storage-mysql-v1
 This MySQL (Legacy) storage component includes a blocking `SpanStore` and span consumer function.
 `SpanStore.getDependencies()` aggregates dependency links on-demand.

 The implementation uses JOOQ to generate MySQL SQL commands.
-It is only tested on MySQL 5.6-5.7.
+MySQL 5.6+ features are used, but tests run against MariaDB 10.3.

 See the [schema DDL](src/main/resources/mysql.sql).